PNNL-Comp-Mass-Spec/LCMSNet/README.txt

 it allows viewing and filtering of an SQLite database log file, so users may easily find devices causing errors or problems in methods, or other issues with LcmsNet

-The LcmsNetDmdTools Directory contains the solution for the DMS tools used by lcmsnet to retrieve samples/queues from the dms network.

-The InternalLibs Directory is for non-public library files such as the DMSTools library.
-Additionally, this directory contains a .gitignore file that guarantees that while the directory exists within the repo, none of the files are tracked.